alexedwards/stack/README.md

 }
 ```

-Is added to the end of a middleware chain like so:
+Is added to the end of a middleware chain like this:

 ```go
 stack.New(middlewareOne, middlewareTwo).Then(appHandler)